shijiale0609/MacroSimGNN/README.md

 - **Importance and Versatility:** Facilitates the development of advanced database search engines and predictive tools for macromolecular design.

 This repository provides all the datasets and scripts to reproduce all the results in the MacroSimGNN manuscript.

+## Dataset

+The [Dataset](./Dataset/) folder contains all the necessary graph data and graph edit distance data.

+The [GED_Dataset_Visualization.ipynb](./Dataset/GED_Dataset_Visualization.ipynb) notebook visualizes the graph data (number of nodes and number of edges) and the graph edit distance dataset, as referenced in Figure 3 of the main text.

+The [Graph_Pairwise_Similarity_Calculation.ipynb](./Dataset/Graph_Similarity_Calculation/Graph_Pairwise_Similarity_Calculation.ipynb) notebook explains how to calculate the graph edit distance between two graph representations of macromolecules using the A* method, as well as how to compute graph similarity using graph kernel methods.
+We refer and modify the code from [GLAMOUR](https://github.com/learningmatter-mit/GLAMOUR).

+## Model

+The [Model](./Model/) folder contains the source code to run the MacroSimGNN model.

+## Results

+The [Results](./Results/) folder includes the following:

+- **[performance](./Results/performance/):** Describes the performance of the MacroSimGNN model in predicting pairwise graph similarity.
+- **[performance_vs_size](./Results/performance_vs_size/):** Explains how the performance of the MacroSimGNN model changes with the size of the training dataset.
+- **[classification](./Results/classification/):** Details the landmark distance embedding method and how it is used to predict the immune class of macromolecules.

 ## Contact